Blossom End Rot – What It Is and How To Fix It

 3. Use Mulch

-It would be best if you surround the soil around your plant with some mulch to conserve the moisture in the soil.
+It would be best to surround your plant’s soil with some mulch to conserve the moisture in the soil.
 It also provides your plant with some nutrients.

 4. Keep Track Of Your Watering Routine